 The qualifier "dichotomous" derives from Greek, meaning to cut into two parts.
 The strategy to follow thus consists in splitting the interval into two subintervals, not necessarily of the same length, with one not containing the minimum, and is hence, rejected; the other subinterval then is bound to contain the minimum sought.

-The search strategy of this method is described below:
+Figure 2.1: Dichotomous search The search strategy of this method is described below: